 The places we reside in, the walls, ceiling and floor act like a secondary skin.
 The house acting as a protective layer where we perform and act out our most primary functions of the private self.
-Even in the reign of social media most of us still lead private lives.
+Even in the reign of social media most of us still lead very private lives.
 There is an inside out quality to these images, of something exposed to the open air that should not have been.
-It’s the shock of looking at a photograph of a Gordon Matta Clark’s cutting.
-Of the disorientation of seeing someone’s living room from the street.
+It’s the shock of looking at a photograph of a Gordon Matta Clark cut, the disorientation of seeing someone’s living room from the street.
 There is a vulnerability found here, of faces heavy with sleep exposed to too bright a light.

-Every photograph is anonymous.
-No photographer is ever credited.
+Every photograph on Craigslist is anonymous, no photographer is ever credited.
 We were drawn to the idea of an accidental collaborative buildup of images, the culmination of thousands of cameras and eyes.
-The purpose capitalism - the result an unintentional document of our nomadic, mostly vacant American spaces.
-Sometimes I would catch a glimpse of the photographer; a fragment of a face, a crook of an elbow caught in a bathroom mirror, a reflection in a window turned mirror at night, a shadow projected onto the floor.
-Their presence was always surprising, jarring when stumbled upon.
-They were fugitive images that broke the illusion of emptiness and introduced a paradox.
-Though the images exuded an existential loneliness – none of them were empty.
+The purpose that of capitalism, but the result an unintentional document of our nomadic, mostly vacant American living spaces.
+Sometimes I would catch a glimpse of the photographer: a fragment of a face, a crook of an elbow caught in a bathroom mirror, a reflection in a window turned mirror at night, a shadow projected onto the floor.
+Their presence was always surprising and jarring when stumbled upon.
+They were fugitives, breaking the illusion of emptiness and introducing a paradox: though the images exuded an existential loneliness, at the moment they were taken, at least one person was present.

-The project also revealed a clear demarcation of class, when it came to the quality of the photographs themselves.
-Those that could afford and/or it was financially worthwhile hired professional photographers.
+The project also revealed a clear demarcation of class, evidenced by the technical quality of the photographs themselves.
+Those that could afford to, or for whom it was financially worthwhile, hired professional photographers.
 The rooms shown were neat, generically but tastefully decorated without the marks of lives being lived.
-Exorbitant rents merited the cost of a wide-angle lens.
-The professional photographs were, lit with care and carefully edited - they all could have been taken by one single photographer.
+Exorbitant rents merited the cost of a wide-angle lens and HDR post-processing.
+The professional photographs were lit with care and carefully edited but ultimately entirely generic – they all could have been taken by a single photographer.
 Their skill and expertise created a closed system that allowed for no oxygen.
-The ones taken by amateurs, the casual perfunctory images held the most joy and surprise – low quality compression mixed with intricate patterns – overexposed windows with underexposed interiors creating photographic magic.
-I would image the photographer, probably the landlord themselves pausing and caught up for a moment in the beauty of the way light hit a wall.
-How it broke up as it ran through the slats of the blind, throwing a pattern on a wooden floor.
-That for a moment they paused in their task caught up in capturing something beyond just documentation.
+The images taken by amateurs, casual and perfunctory, held the most joy and surprise.
+Low quality jpeg compression and patterns of overexposed windows with underexposed interiors create photographic magic.
+I would imagine the photographer, probably the landlord themselves, pausing and caught up for a moment in the beauty of the way light hit a wall.
+How it broke up as it ran through the slats of the blind, throwing a pattern on a well-worn wooden floor.
+That for a moment they paused in their task, caught up in capturing something beyond just documentation and a rush to get the place listed.

-The project started with a proposal request from an arts org, that coincided with our months long searching for a home to purchase.
-We were saturated with looking at images of homes online, projecting ourselves hopefully into these virtual spaces but the artists in us saw opportunity.
-The project continued even as our plans for showing with the arts organization sputtered along with our hopes of purchasing a home.
-We continued to work on the project, as we desperately looked for actual apartments to rent and move to before our lease ended and we were kicked out.
-In fact as I write this we are looking again for an apartment.
+The project started around the same time we began a months-long search for a home to purchase.
+We were saturated with images of homes, spending hours online and hopefully projecting ourselves into these virtual spaces.
+The project continued even as our plans for purchasing a home sputtered and we rented yet another apartment, both like every other place and yet chock-full of unique details.
+We continued to work on the project for the next year, and in fact as I write this we are looking again for another apartment.

 Misc. notes.